brozena/brozena.github.io/_pages/about.md

 Previously, I led the digital transformation of what was considered one of the country’s largest and highest-quality closely-held Medicaid groups, Smiles 4 Keeps Pediatric Dentistry.
 With minimal supervision and years of close mentorship by its owner, I stewarded this unique group from paper operations to a centralized (and salable) state by integrating [OpenDental](https://www.opendental.com) in the midst of a cross-generational transfer of family leadership. 😮‍💨

-<span data-nosnippet>I am a [long-time](https://sites.psu.edu/standuppsu/jeff-brozena/) (like, 2011 long-time 👴) advocate for mental health issues and am open about living with bipolar disorder.
+<span data-nosnippet>I am a [long-time](https://sites.psu.edu/standuppsu/jeff-brozena/) (👴) advocate for mental health issues and am open about living with bipolar disorder.
 If this sort of thing interests you, **you may want to check out my essay [Nobody Falls Halfway](/nobody-falls-halfway/)**.</span>

 <br>